Maternal Fetal Medicine/High-Risk Pregnancy

 To learn how Mount Sinai can assist you with your high-risk pregnancy, please call Mount Sinai's Center for Maternal and Fetal Medicine at 212-241-6551 to schedule an appointment.
 Our Center for Maternal and Fetal Medicine is conveniently located on the Upper East Side of New York City.
 Our team takes care of high risk pregnancies from preconception care through delivery.
 We can also work with referring doctors to take care of high risk consultations and ultrasounds and allow patients to continue with their own obstetrician.

-For expectant parents facing a prenatal diagnosis of a birth defect, a new alliance in pediatrics between Mount Sinai and Children’s Hospital of Philadelphia provides access to top experts across a range of disciplines in CHOP’s Center for Fetal Diagnosis & Treatment.
+For expectant parents facing a prenatal diagnosis of a birth defect, a new alliance in pediatrics between Mount Sinai and Children’s Hospital of Philadelphia (CHOP) provides access to top experts across a range of disciplines in CHOP’s Center for Fetal Diagnosis & Treatment.
 Learn more about this new Fetal Medicine Program and how it expands services available to your baby, from before birth to delivery and postnatal care.

 Maternal Fetal Medicine